 Focus areas- Medieval India

-The medieval India is comprised of the Mughal, Vijayanagar Empire, Sultanate rulers this area is a very interesting and loaded with numerous facts like other periods.
+Medieval India is comprised of the Mughal, Vijayanagar Empire, Sultanate rulers this area is very interesting and loaded with numerous facts like other periods.
 One has to focus on the Political, Social, Economic setup during their rule.
-Along with that one has to be thorough with rise and fall of the empires.
+Along with that one has to be thorough with the rise and fall of the empires.

 Timeline for Medieval India

-The modern Indian history talks about period of emergence of a foreign power in India till freedom struggle.
-Bulk of the questions comes from Modern Indian history for both prelims and mains examination.
+The modern Indian history talks about the period of the emergence of a foreign power in India till freedom struggle.
+The bulk of the questions comes from Modern Indian history for both prelims and mains examination.
 It will be sensible to organize the topics sequentially and unit-wise.
 We can divide the “Modern India” segment into several parts which will help you know how to study history for UPSC.